dnv-opensource/ospx/docs/source/example.caseDict.md

 * generic information about the simulation case and the physical ocation of the fmu' to be sources
 * information about the components and the names to be used within the simulation
 * for each component, a dictionary of settings (e.g. start values and connector names)
-* a connection routing between connectors mentioned above
+* a connection routing between connectors defined in component sub-dictionary

 ## Terms & Definition